Colezwhy/colezwhy.github.io/_pages/about.md

 I’m currently a junior student studying in Information Science Advanced Class, school of Electronic Information & Communication, HUST.
 I have a great interest in many aspects in Artificial Intelligence, especially computer vision related tasks.

-Now I am a visiting student at VlLab@UCMerced, supervised by Prof. [Ming-Hsuan Yang](https://faculty.ucmerced.edu/mhyang/), also working closely with [Lu Qi](http://luqi.info/) and [Xueting Li](https://research.nvidia.com/person/xueting-li), working on 3D/4D generation.
+Now I am a visiting student at VlLab@UCMerced, supervised by Prof. [Ming-Hsuan Yang](https://faculty.ucmerced.edu/mhyang/), also working closely with [Lu Qi](http://luqi.info/) and [Xueting Li](https://research.nvidia.com/person/xueting-li).
 Previously, I am very fortunate to be supervised by Prof. [Xinggang Wang](https://xwcv.github.io/)@HUSTVL, Prof. [Meng Tang](mengtang.org)@mengtang lab, UCMerced.

+External collaborations are welcomed, please contact me via email.

-If you are interested in working with me or want to have a chat, please send me an email directly.
+Also if you are interested in a chat, please send me an email directly.
 Always welcome!

 - Expected to be seeking for Ph.D. positions in 2025 Fall!